-E. PERSONNEL APPEALS COMMITTEE
+E. PERSONNEL APPEALS COMMITTEE (Article 4 changed 3/23/2021)

 - 1. The function, composition, and eligibility for membership in this committee are contained in part IV of the college constitution. - 2.
 Members of the personnel appeals committee shall serve for two years. - 3.
 Elections shall be held during the spring semester at the times and places designated on a notice of elections circulated to the instructional staff by the office of faculty and staff relations.